7 minutes

 Quick intro to VQL

-artefacts and show it to the responder.
+artefacts and presents them to the responder.

 SELECT * FROM info()

-The output will be something like the following:
+The output will resemble something like this:

 /*